MasteraSnackin/SustainBuildinsights/README.md

 # Property Insights Pro

 Property Insights Pro is a Next.js application designed to provide comprehensive property redevelopment analysis.
 It leverages the PaTMa API for property data, Genkit for AI-powered insights and summaries, and Mapbox for location visualization.
-Users can input a UK postcode and a PaTMa API key to generate a detailed report covering various aspects of a property's potential.
+Users can input a UK postcode to generate a detailed report covering various aspects of a property's potential.

 ## Features

-- **Dynamic Report Generation:** Input a UK postcode and PaTMa API key to generate a multi-section report.
+- **Dynamic Report Generation:** Input a UK postcode to generate a multi-section report.
 - **Executive Summary:** AI-generated summary of the property's redevelopment potential.
 - **Valuation & Market Analysis:**
     - Local asking and sold prices (last 5 years).